 Congo remains one of the world’s least developed countries in terms of life expectancy, education, and standard of living.
 Nearly 64 percent of the population lives in poverty.
 Almost 70 percent of the population is engaged in subsistence farming, and farmers routinely lack the resources they need—such as tools and seeds—to make a living from their work.
-Many people don’t have enough food, with 15.6 million facing emergency levels of food insecurity—the highest number that has ever been recorded in any country.
+Many people don’t have enough food, with 21.8 million facing crisis or worse levels of food insecurity—the highest number that has ever been recorded in any country.